DB2-Samples/minedsmhistory/README.md

 # Mine Data Server Manager Historical Monitoring Data
 This Python notebook retrieves data from the Data Server Manager monitoring history to map out resource usages across your Db2 Enterprise.
-You will need conntection privledges to the Data Server Manager repository database.
+You will need connection privledges to the Data Server Manager repository database.

 The notebook creates a view in the database that provides a list of databases and workloads in each database for each data point collected.
 The values collected are key resouce metrics: CPU seconds, Transactions, and Logical Reads.